MVA Asia

-MVA is a transportation, planning and management consultant established in Asia since the 1970s.
-Headquartered in Hong Kong, it operates in Hong Kong, China, Singapore, Thailand, India, Vietnam, Indonesia, Malaysia, The Philippines, Australia and New Zealand.
+MVA is a transportation, planning and management consultant established in Asia in 1978.
+Headquartered in Hong Kong, it operates in Hong Kong, China, Singapore, Thailand, India, Vietnam, Indonesia, Malaysia, the Philippines, Australia and New Zealand.
 It is part of the SYSTRA group.

 Its head office is in the Genesis Building in Wong Chuk Hang, Hong Kong Island.

 History

 MVA started in 1968 as "Alan M. Voorhees and Associates", a UK subsidiary of American Transport Consultants, and was appointed to undertake a transport study for Tyne and Wear Metropolitan Council.
 Brian Martin, who had been Greater London Council (GLC)'s Chief Transport Planner, was appointed as Managing Director of Voorhees' UK operations and after some years the company was renamed Martin and Voorhees Associates in recognition of his role.

 In 1983, the management of Martin and Voorhees Associates bought the company from its American owners and the company's name was changed to MVA.